The name comes from being an abbreviation of the word configurations.

 The only required module is

-ciris-core, the rest are optional modules.
+ciris-core, the rest are optional library integrations.

 ciris-enumeratummodule allows loading enumeratum enumerations.